liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/02-using-the-staging-environment.markdown

 # Using the Staging Environment

-After enabling staging (either Local Live or Remote Live) for a site, you'll notice a colored bar with some new menus on the Dockbar when you navigate to the site.
+After enabling staging (either Local Live or Remote Live) for a site, you'll notice additional options provided on the top Control Menu and also in the Product Menu to the left.
 If you haven't enabled staging for your site, see the [Enabling Staging](/discover/portal/-/knowledge_base/7-0/enabling-staging) section for instructions.
 These new menus help you manage staged pages.
 You'll also notice that most of your page management options have been removed, because